veda07/express-project/README.md

  Who does what

- Nick - products controller
+ - Nick: products controller

- Shadi - users controller
+ - Shhadi: users controller

- Veda - login and registration
+ - Veda: login and registration

  BONUS: